 On the second day, the conference will continue with a panel on religion and racial liberation, featuring Rasul Miller from the University of California Irvine, Mafaz Suwaidan from Harvard University, Akintunde Akinade from Georgetown University in Qatar, and grammy-awarded spoken word artist Sulaiman, moderated by Hasan Mahmud, assistant professor at Northwestern Qatar.

-The final panel, moderated by Sami Hermez, associate professor and director of the Liberal Arts Program at Northwestern Qatar, will explore racial colonialism and the question of Palestine, featuring Lynda Iroulo from Georgetown University in Qatar, Rudolph Ware from the University of California Santa Barbara, Northwestern Qatar Associate Professor Greg Burris, and Farah El-Sharif of Stanford University.
+The final panel, moderated by Sami Hermez, associate professor and director of the Liberal Arts Program at Northwestern Qatar, will explore racial colonialism and the question of Palestine, featuring Lynda Iroulo from Georgetown University in Qatar, Northwestern Qatar Associate Professor Greg Burris, and Farah El-Sharif of Stanford University.

 The conference will conclude with a tour of the Ben Jelmood Slavery Museum, providing participants with an opportunity to engage with the historical context of the discussions.